mbrandonw/mbrandonw.github.io/_drafts/2015-01-20-natural-numbers.markdown

 }
 ```

 Again we are forced to switch on `a` and `b` and analyze each case.
-This all will play out like before where we unwrap successors in order to reduce `a` and `b` to the `Zero` base case.
+This will play out like before where we unwrap successors in order to reduce `a` and `b` to the `Zero` base case.

 ```swift
 extension Nat : Equatable {}